 While you cannot directly acquire Malta citizenship by investment, you can qualify for Maltese citizenship by naturalization scheme.
 Officially called the Malta Citizenship by Naturalization for Exceptional Services by Direct Investment program (CES), it is an EU citizenship program offered by the Maltese government rewarding foreign nationals with a naturalization certificate for exceptional contributions to Maltese society.

 The program requires a series of three investments amounting to a minimum threshold of €690,000.
-The investment consists of a real estate purchase for at least €700,000 or a five-year least with an annual rent of €16,000, a non-refundable investment of at least €600,000, and a charitable donation of €10,000.
+The investment consists of a real estate purchase for at least €700,000 or a five-year lease at least with an annual rent of €16,000, a non-refundable investment of at least €600,000, and a charitable donation of €10,000.
 Successful foreign nationals gain a Maltese passport within 12 to 36 months, depending on their investment.

 The citizenship program has similar requirements to the MPRP, such as holding a clean criminal record, being a third-country national, and having no ties to sanctioned countries.